Bunholi/DNA_rapid_tools/README.md

 **Details**
 The elements of this project include:

-	1.	metadata: this folder includes two raw metadata necessary to run the scripts
+	1.metadata: this folder includes two raw metadata necessary to run the scripts

-	2.	scripts: this folder includes all scripts to generate the figures and summary statistics
+	2.scripts: this folder includes all scripts to generate the figures and summary statistics

-	3.	output: this folder includes all outputs from the R-script - include figures and summary statistics
+	3.output: this folder includes all outputs from the R-script - include figures and summary statistics

 **DATA & FILE OVERVIEW**